What’s going on with the economy? Even a crystal ball may not have the answer.

 How much of your regular income goes out as fast as it comes in?

-But if you spend 95 percent of your income on a regular basis, Dunn says, then your dependency rate is 95 percent: 95 cents of every dollar coming into your house is vitally important to your solvency, or so you think.
+Dunn says that if you spend 95% of your income on a regular basis, your dependency rate is 95%, meaning that 95 cents of every dollar coming into your house is vitally important to your solvency — or so you think.

-Writing for his column in the Indianapolis Star, Dunn says:
+In his column in the Indianapolis Star, Dunn writes:

 3. Update your resume

-Keep your resume up to date even if you’re not job hunting now, talent recruiters advise.
+Keep your resume up to date even if you’re not job hunting now.
 You never know when you’ll need to send one out quickly.
-If you keep it current, you’ll be able to customize it quickly for whatever position you seek.
+If you keep the resume current, you’ll be able to customize it for whatever position you seek.

-Be sure to highlight concisely your achievements, job titles and a summary of your skills and goals.
-Be truthful, don’t ramble and make sure you proofread it so it’s error free.
-See more tips here.
+Be sure to highlight concisely your achievements, job titles and a summary of your skills.
+Be truthful and don’t ramble.
+Proofread your resume so it’s error-free.

 4. Network now

-Don’t wait to network until you’re desperate.
-Businesspeople will sense that you only come around when you want something, career experts say.
+Don’t wait until you’re desperate to network.
+Businesspeople might sense that you only come around when you want something.

-“Networking right will constantly reward you with ideas, information and opportunities,” Carlota Zimmerman, the coach known as The Creativity Yenta, told Money Talks News.
+“Networking right will constantly reward you with ideas, information and opportunities,” success strategist Carlota Zimmerman tells Money Talks News.

 Look for groups or events that align with your goals.
 Check alumni gatherings, industry meetings or even your house of worship, she said.

-“You want to put yourself in front of members of your industry who are (at least theoretically) several rungs above you on the corporate ladder, since these are the people who, if impressed, can help you advance your own career goals,” Zimmerman says.
-Her tips:
+“You want to put yourself in front of members of your industry who are — at least theoretically — several rungs above you on the corporate ladder, since these are the people who, if impressed, can help you advance your own career goals,” Zimmerman says.

 Know what you’re going to say when you’re networking.
 Prepare and rehearse your “elevator pitch.”
-You want to deliver such a concise and vivid account of who you are, your experience, what you’re looking for and how you could help your next employer that your talk could be delivered during a 15- to 30-second elevator ride.
+Deliver a concise and vivid account of who you are, your experience, what you’re looking for and how you could help your next employer.
+The talk should be good enough that it can be delivered during a 15- to 30-second elevator ride.

 Having trouble getting started?
-Read: “9 Tips for Successful Networking.”
+Read “9 Simple Tips for Successful Networking.”

 5. Get a side job

-The new marketplace makes it easier than ever to make money on the side.
-Whether it’s setting yourself up as an Uber driver, starting a dog sitting service or selling goods online, you can find ways to generate extra income.
+The so-called gig economy makes it easier than ever to make money on the side.
+Whether it’s setting yourself up as an Uber driver, starting a dog-sitting service or selling goods online, you can find ways to generate extra income.